chimera-linux/chimera-linux.github.io/_docs/installation/live/partitioning.md

 # cfdisk /dev/sda
 ```

+If you wish to have your root file system on ZFS, please read this
+page and then go to [Root on ZFS](/docs/installation/zfs).

 ## BIOS x86 systems

 Keep in mind that using a BIOS system will make you unable to boot